 |by May 15||The Board considers all cases for promotion and the President advises all candidates of the Board's decision|

 Your department head will assist you in the preparation of your case file, which will be first used by your department’s promotion review committee and subsequently by the College’s review committee, to evaluate your academic work in relation to the requirements for promotion in academic rank.
 If you are seeking promotion to full professor, the university’s review committee will also access your case file.

 The case file has a number of components and is structured according to a university-specified format.
 Some of the contents are supplied by your department, while you supply the majority of the information yourself.
 You are required to write several ‘statements’ about your academic progress in various work categories and an up-do-date CV is mandatory.
 Information about the case file and its contents, including a template, can be found on the Vice Provost’s website.
-An important component of your case file is your “Statement of Teaching Philosophy”, particularly if teaching is your primary academic activity.

 My Scholarly Activity